mattlianje/pin/README.md

 Pin metadata to Scala objects, get beautiful Graphviz [DOT](https://graphviz.org/doc/info/lang.html) diagrams. ~~Doc-as-code~~ Your code is the doc 📌✨

+- Step 1: Add `@pin`s to your Scala code

+Compile it, get a Graphviz diagram.
+One step, that's it.

 ### `@pin` options